Taoufiq-Rhouas/Online_Store-Reactjs-Redux-Strapi_R_C_P/README.md

 #### **Configure Your Personal Token**:

-- Create a `.env` file in the root of your project directory in client folder like '.env.example' if it doesn't already exist.
+- Create a `.env` file in the root of your project directory in client folder like `.env.example` if it doesn't already exist.
 - Open the `.env` file and add the following line, replacing `VITE_API_TOKEN` with the token you generated from the Strapi CMS dashboard:

 - Add a `VITE_API_URL` And `VITE_APP_URL` like this example :